Everything We Love: Background

-This is the third album by Thorgeir Stubø released in 1984, and presents an interaction with the famous American guitarist Doug Raney, son of the legendary pioneer bopgitar, Jimmy Raney.
-Raney was at this time living in Denmark, and on this album Stubø made Doug Raney bring along the Danish top bassist Jesper Lungaard and drummer Ole Jacob Hansen.
-It was an elegant and perhaps more easily swinging quartet than the previous quintet from Jazz Alive.
-This time the repertoire also was a bit more conservative with the older standard songs and bop tunes like "Everything I Love" (Porter), "Half Nelson" (Miles Davis), "Love Letters" (Young), "Get out of town" (Porter) Just Friends (Klenner/Lewis), "We'll be together again" (Fisher/Lane) and "So do it" (Montgomery).
-The two guitarists clearly shows that they have some of the same influences, and they are relatively similar in style.
+This is the third album by Thorgeir Stubø released in 1984 and presents an interaction with American guitarist Doug Raney, son of bop guitar pioneer, Jimmy Raney.
+Raney was at this time living in Denmark, and on this album Stubø made Doug Raney bring along top bassist Jesper Lungaard and drummer Ole Jacob Hansen.
+It was an elegant and perhaps more easily swinging quartet than the previous quintet, Jazz Alive.
+This time the repertoire also was a bit more conservative with a mix of older standards and bop tunes like "Everything I Love" (Porter), "Half Nelson" (Miles Davis), "Love Letters" (Young), "Get out of town" (Porter) Just Friends (Klenner/Lewis), "We'll be together again" (Fisher/Lane) and "So do it" (Montgomery).
+The two guitarists clearly show that they have some of the same influences, and they are relatively similar in style.
 Anyway, it's inequities and Stubø is rougher and a bit more angular in the performance than Raney's slightly smoother style.